LonghaoH/collager/README.md

 # collager
-This program functions like a photo-editing software, allowing the user to create and modify images with different functionalities.
+This program functions like a photo-editing software, allowing the user to create and modify images with different functionalities, such as filters.
+Currently available features are adding multiple layers to the program, with multiple images per layer, and each layer can have a filter on it.
+It supports image of file types JPG, PNG, PPM, and JPEG.
+These filter types are Brighten, Darken, Color Components, which filters the layer to just have the one color.

-Supported image commands:

-new-project canvas-height canvas-width\
-    - creates a new project with the given name and given dimensions.\
-    - every project has a white background by default.

-load-project path-to-project-file\
-    - loads a project into the program.

-save-project\
-    - save the project as one file.

-add-layer layer-name\
-    - adds a new layer with the given name on top of the whole project.

-add-image-to-layer layer-name image-name x-pos y-pos\
-    - adds a given image to the given layer at the specified position.

-set-filter layer-name filter-option\
-    - sets the filter of the given layer with the given filter.

-save-image file-name\
-    - save the result of applying all filters on the image.

-quit or q\
-    - quits the project and loses all unsaved work.
+You can create multiple projects, and save and load these projects to work on them again later.
+You can also save the final composite image in all the different file formats listed above.

+System Requirements to compile the code:
+- Java 11 or higher
+- JUnit 4 for testing

+How to use:
+- Please refer to the USEME.md file for use instructions

+## Code Design:

 ### --Controller--

 CollagerController\
-    - This interface represents a Collager controller, containing 3 different run methods.\
+    - This interface represents a controller for the Collager, connecting both the model and the view.\
     - There is a run method to run the controller normally using input from System.in.\
     - a run method to run the controller with the GUI.\
     - a run method to run the controller with a provided path to a .txt file containing a script.

 CollagerControllerImpl\
-    - This implements the three methods to run the Controller in different ways, normal, GUI mode, and script mode.\
+    - This implements CollagerController interface and the three methods to run the Controller in different ways, normal, GUI mode, and script mode.\
     - This also contains a method appendMessage, which helps to output helpful feedback in response to the user actions.\